Madcowe/we-are-bored/We_are_bored_protocol.md

 The key used to create and hence also decrypt the scratchpad is used as the address in hexadecimal format as the autonomi address can be derived from this hence it will be 64 characters long eg.

+## Variant 2, autonomi scratchpad addressed by the name used to derive key used to create it.

+They strings used to derive the key used to create and decrypt the scratch pad.
+Multiple domains may be delimited by full stops (.).
+The derivation start with the base key of (in hex):

+    000000000000000000000000000000000000000000000000000000000020D5B0

+Then a new key is derived using each domain (delimited by .) from left to right.

+This mean boreds can essentially have any url name that has not already be used and there in now specific limitation on length though be impractically long would defeat the point of having them over random numbers...ie a human could possible remember them.
+The only character that cannot be used is the full stop which are not counted as used to deliminate domains.

+An empty string or any number of empty strings (ie loads of ...) are not valid addresses.

 ## Potential vulnerabilities